flaviendeseure/Clustering-Method-for-Touristic-Photographic-Spots-Recommendation/README.md

 This will enable the environment for your current terminal session.
 Any subsequent commands will use software that is installed in the environment.

-You can download the data in the `data` folder with this [access link](https://drive.google.com/file/d/1j_CKuDzeciUccSKZVgqz2VKB3IJHqxwh/view?usp=sharing)

 To explore the code results, you can execute the Jupyter notebooks individually.